emma-oc/ds-class-intro/class01/git_setup.md

 	git push
 	```
 9. (Optional) Create a new branch with your name, make and commit some changes, then try to merge the changes to branch `class02`.

+	Hint: you can try creating a branch from a specific branch by `git checkout -b [new branch name] [old branch name]`

 ## Advanced: Branching+Merging Basics
 Let's walk through [a scenario](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) as example: